MixeroTN/Hackintosh-High-Sierra-10.13.6-EFI/README.md

 # Hackintosh-High-Sierra-10.13.6-EFI
 High Sierra 10.13.6

-This is EFI only - no OS and no installer/repairer included (this is FAT32).
+EFI only - no OS and no installer/repairer included (this is FAT32).

 CPU: Intel Core i5-8400 (Coffee Lake)